msaari/relevanssi/readme.txt

 == Changelog ==

+= 4.1 =
+* New feature: You can now export the search log as a CSV file.
+* New feature: Admin Search page allows you to perform searches in WP admin using Relevanssi.
+* New filter: `relevanssi_admin_search_capability` can be used to adjust who sees the admin search page.
+* New filter: `relevanssi_entities_inside_pre` and `relevanssi_entities_inside_code` adjust how HTML entities are handled inside `pre` and `code` tags.
+* Numeric meta values (`meta_value_num`) are now sorted as numbers and not strings.
+* Pinned posts have `$post->relevanssi_pinned` set to 1 for debugging purposes, but you can also use this for styling the posts in the search results templates.
+* The Did you mean feature has been toned down a bit, to make the suggestions slightly less weird in some cases.
+* Post parent parameters now accept 0 as a value, making it easier to search for children of any post or posts without a parent.
+* Polylang compatibility has been improved.
+* Phrases with apostrophes inside work better.
+* The `relevanssi_excerpt` filter hook got a second parameter that holds the post ID.
+* Custom field sorting actually works now.
+* WP Search Suggest compatibility added.

 = 4.0.11 =
 * Home page links were getting the highlight parameter even though they shouldn't.
 This has been fixed.
 * Added support for WP JV Post Reading Groups.